hpc/mpifileutils/doc/markdown/dfilemaker.1.md

 `dtar` (1).
 `dwalk` (1).

-The FileUtils source code and all documentation may be downloaded from
+The mpiFileUtils source code and all documentation may be downloaded from
 <http://fileutils.io>